AgrVanshika/Parser-for-Perl-like/README.md

 ## How to run:

 - Clone this repo to your local IDE (VSCode).
-- Run `program.cpp` by command line (including the testcase file name).
+- Run `prog3.cpp` by command line (including the testcase file name).